Top Pages

 Professional writers (particularly fiction writers) don't like adverbs that end "-ly."
 They consider them unnecessary clutter.
 If you were to attend a fiction-writing course, you would be taught to craft words that render "-ly" adverbs redundant.
 On that course, you would undoubtedly be shown this quotation:- The road to hell is paved with adverbs.
 (Author Stephen King)

 - Extremely annoyed, she stared menacingly at her rival.
-(Critics on that course would trash this.)
+(Stephen King would hate this.)

 - Infuriated, she glared at her rival.
-(This is far sharper.)
+(This is sharper.
+There are no adverbs.)

 (1) The adverb is a tautology (i.e., needless repetition of an idea).